supernginx/flowplayer-plugins/flash/audio/trunk/README.txt

 - the duration is now available in the clip when onStart is dispatched
 - audio duration was estimated to be too long, issue #323
 - duration not available in the onMetaData event, issue #278
+- now dispatches error 200 when the mp3 URL does not respond, issue #334

 3.2.3
 -----